 Change the 4th paragraph as follows:

 The TA field value is the address of the STA transmitting the BlockAckReq frame or a bandwidth signaling TA.
-In a BlockAckReq frame transmitted by a VHT STA or an HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a BlockAckReq frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a BlockAckReq frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz, the TBD FIELD IN THE SERVICE FIELD carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 34-x and the TA field value is a bandwidth signaling TA.

-9.3.1.8 BlockAck frame format
+9.3.1.19 VHT/HE/EHT NDP Announcement frame format

-9.3.1.8.1 Overview

 Change the 4th paragraphs as follows:

-The TA field value is the address of the STA transmitting the BlockAck frame or a bandwidth signaling TA in the context of HT-delayed block ack.
-In a BlockAck frame transmitted in the context of HT-delayed block ack by a VHT STA or an HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.

-9.3.1.19 VHT/HE NDP Announcement frame format

-Change the 4th paragraphs as follows:

-The TA field is set to the address of the STA transmitting the VHT/HE NDP Announcement frame or the bandwidth signaling TA of the STA transmitting the VHT/HE NDP Announcement frame.
-In a VHT/HE NDP Announcement frame transmitted by a VHT or HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
+The TA field is set to the address of the STA transmitting the VHT/HE NDP Announcement frame or the bandwidth signaling TA of the STA transmitting the VHT/HE/EHT NDP Announcement frame.
+In a VHT/HE/EHT NDP Announcement frame transmitted by a VHT or HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
+In an EHT NDP Announcement frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160MHz, the TBD FIELD IN THE SERVICE FIELD carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 34-x and the TA field value is a bandwidth signaling TA.

-21.2.2 TXVECTOR and RXVECTOR parameters

-Within Table 21-1 – TXVECTOR and RXVECTOR parameters, insert a new row as shown, header information shown for convenience: